 The City of Regina is responsible for providing legal support to the Board of Revision.
-The appointment of the legal counsel is determined by the Board of Revision in consultation with the City Solicitor and with the budgetary approval of City Council.
+The appointment of the legal counsel is determined by the Board of Revision and with the budgetary approval of City Council.
 In recent years, the practice has been to appoint legal counsel outside the office of the City Solicitor.
-The selected individual should be familiar with the legislation and processes that are required to be followed by quasijudicial boards, such as the Board of Revision.
-The professional ethics of the individual engaged as legal counsel for the Board will insure objective and independent advice on issues requiring review on behalf of the Board.
+The selected individual should be familiar with the legislation and processes that are required to be followed by quasi-judicial boards, such as the Board of Revision.
+The professional ethics of the individual engaged as legal counsel for the Board will ensure objective and independent advice on issues requiring review on behalf of the Board.

-For the years 2000 to 2014, Bill Johnson, Q.C. of Gerrand, Rath & Johnson Law Firm was appointed as legal counsel to the Board.
+For the years 2000 to 2021, Bill Johnson, Q.C. of Gerrand, Rath & Johnson Law Firm was appointed as legal counsel to the Board.
 Mr. Johnson has provided the Board with several written opinions which are available for Board members to reference.
-Mr. Johnson will be engaged to represent the Board as required in 2015.
+Mr. Johnson will be engaged to represent the Board as required in 2021.